Baggerboot/BaggyBot-2/README.md

-BaggyBot is an IRC bot built for collecting statistics in an IRC channel.
+BaggyBot is an chat bot built for collecting statistics in one or multile channels.
-He also has an elaborate command system, providing features such as searching Wolfram Alpha and Urban Dictionary, interactive interpreters for Python and C#, performing DNS queries, and many others, allowing him to additionally function as a general 'utility' IRC bot.
+He also has an elaborate command system, providing features such as searching Wolfram Alpha and Urban Dictionary, interactive interpreters for Python and C#, performing DNS queries, and many others, allowing him to additionally function as a general 'utility' bot.

-He also has a Slack compatibility mode, allowing him to connect to a Slack IRC server and handling it as if it's a regular IRC server (by stripping the URLs Slack adds to messages and translating IRC formatting codes to Slack formatting codes.
+Originally developed as an IRC bot, BaggyBot now has an abstraction layer and plugin system that allows him to connect to all kinds of servers.
+Plugins for Slack, Discord and Curse are already implemented, and external plugins can be developed as well.

 Features
 --------